eromatiya/A-Personal-Arch-Installation-Guide/README.md

 	Now we should be presented with our main drive showing the partition number, partition size, partition type, and partition name.
 If you see list of partitions, delete all those first.

++ Create the `boot` partition

+	- Hit New from the options at the bottom.
+	- Just hit enter to select the default option for the first sector.
+	- Now the partion size - Arch wiki recommends 200-300 MB for the boot + size.
+Let’s make 1GiB in case we need to add more OS to our machine.
+I’m gonna assign mine with 1024MiB.
+Hit enter.
+	- Set GUID to `EF00`.
+Hit enter.
+	- Set name to `boot`.
+Hit enter.
+	- Now you should see the new partition in the partitions list with a partition type of EFI System and a partition name of boot.

 + Create the `LVM` partition

 	- Hit New again.